I. NAME AND OBJECTIVES

 Notwithstanding any other provisions of these bylaws, IYNC shall not carry on any other activities not permitted to be carried on (a) by an organization exempt from Federal income tax under section 501(c)(3) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Revenue Law) or (b) by an organization, contributions to which are deductible under Section 170(c)(2) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Revenue Law).

-- For a vote either in person or by electronic voting, a quorum shall consist of the Board members.
+a.
+For a vote either in person or by electronic voting, a quorum shall consist of a majority of the Board members.

 b.
 For the election of Network President, a quorum shall consist of a majority of National Representatives and General Co-Chairs of the previous General Congress Meetings.

 c.
 In the absence of a quorum, a deciding vote will be held within 7 days of the failure to achieve quorum.
 All Board members will be given a minimum of 5 days notice of the deciding vote and the decision will be made by a two-thirds majority vote of those Board members who vote, regardless of considerations of quorum.